Building Empires: Adam Azim’s Guide to Entrepreneurship

 [BU]: Could you offer insights into the challenges and rewards of entering into entrepreneurship?

 [AA]: Entrepreneurship entails lots of risk-taking and suffering.
 Most people are into a set career and salary, but nothing is set in entrepreneurship.
-It is a very dangerous game and gamble.
+It is a very dangerous game.
 The entrepreneur seeks success in a way that is entirely odd and foreign to an ordinary person.
-But if you are the type who enjoys games and gambling like I do, then entrepreneurship is your thing.
-If you do not have the stomach for very dangerous games and gambling, then your best bet would be to find an actual career and settle for a set salary and a boss.
+But if you are the type who enjoys games like I do, then entrepreneurship is your thing.
+If you do not have the stomach for very dangerous games, then your best bet would be to find an actual career and settle for a set salary and a boss.
 There is a distinct gap or rift between entrepreneurship and what we would consider the corporate world or any industry for that matter.
 Entrepreneurship requires an out-of-this-world sort of mentality and personal condition tailored towards what is largely an imagined reward as opposed to anything that is basic or ordinary.
 Also, entrepreneurship is not about how it looks.
 It is about whether your definition or criteria for “winning” and “victory” have been met.

 [BU]: What is Your Passion in Life?